Diving in Montenegro - Top Locations For Adriatic Sea Diving

 Obtaining a basic Open Water Certificate is acquired after only two days of training and can be obtained in every certified diving club in Montenegro.

-Oreste wreck – explore the Italian shipwreck from the beginning of the 20th century
+Oreste Wreck – Explore the Italian Shipwreck From the Early 20th century

 Oreste was sunk when it stumbled across a naval mine near the bay of Trsteno just a few miles off the coast of Budva’s Jaz beach.
 Today, Oreste found its peace on the Adriatic seabed, at a depth of 32 meters.